 - 1. Competition from other Fertilizer manufacturing companies and imports. - 2.
 The main threat to the industry is vagaries of monsoon. - 3.
 Changes in government policies or regulations may have an adverse impact on the business. - 4.
-Price of raw material increasing in global market. - 5.
-Exchange fluctuation on which rock phosphate prices are dependent.
+Volatility in the price of raw material and variation in the foreign exchange rates may affect business.